Kim Joong-sik: Life

 Kim Joong-sik was born in Incheon, South Korea in 1967.
-He made his debut on January 1990 with the publication of his poem "Ajikdo sinpajeogin ildeuri" (아직도 신파적인 일들이 Still Melodramatic Ordeals) and other poems in Monthly Literature & Thought.
+He made his debut in January 1990 with the publication of his poem "Ajikdo sinpajeogin ildeuri" (아직도 신파적인 일들이 Still Melodramatic Ordeals) and other poems in Monthly Literature & Thought.
 In the same year, he graduated from Seoul National University from the Department of Korean Language and Literature.
 After graduation, in order to fulfill his "dream of living without a regular job", he reportedly stated that he designated a period of two years during which he would live without a regular job.
 He received much attention upon the publication of his first poetry collection, Hwanggeumbit moseori, in 1999.
 However, after the publication of this poetry collection, he was silent for a long period of time.

 In 1995, he began working as a reporter in the culture department for newspaper companies.
 Although he resigned after ten years because he had grown fatigued with work life, he began working at the Government Information Agency in 2007 as a contracted civil servant in order to make a living.
 In 2007, he organized policy for the Roh Moo-hyun administration and the following year, with the inauguration of the Lee Myung-bak administration, he began working at the office of the Presidential Secretariat as a speech writer.
 From 2012 to 2015, he was dispatched to the Korean Embassy in Iran and worked as a public relations officer.
-With this experience as the foundation, he published a serialized column in Kyunghyang Shinmun beginning in 2016 titled "Kim siinui pereusia sanchaek" (김 시인의 페르시아 산책 Poet Kim’s Stroll Through Persia), and in 2017, these writings were compiled and published as Iran-pereusia baramui gireul geotda (이란-페르시아 바람의 길을 걷다 Walking Through the Air of Iran and Persia).
+With this experience as the foundation, he published a serialized column in Kyunghyang Shinmun beginning in 2016 titled "Kim siinui pereusia sanchaek" (김 시인의 페르시아 산책 Poet Kim's Stroll Through Persia), and in 2017, these writings were compiled and published as Iran-pereusia baramui gireul geotda (이란-페르시아 바람의 길을 걷다 Walking Through the Air of Iran and Persia).
 Afterwards, he worked as a member of the policy committee for a partisan policy research center.

 In 2018, he broke his long silence with the publication of another poetry collection.
 In this second poetry collection, he also states the reason for his long break from writing poetry.
-He stated that he was a “fundamentalist” regarding poetry, and reflected on how he used to think that authors who simultaneously held regular jobs were all fakes.
+He stated that he was a "fundamentalist" regarding poetry, and reflected on how he used to think that authors who simultaneously held regular jobs were all fakes.
 That is, he thought that in order to write poetry, one could not hold another job and must solely devote themselves to the act of writing poetry.
 Yet he stated that after experiencing working life and having a public career, his thoughts have changed.
 His second poetry collection reflects such changes in his attitude regarding poetry and life.